smithlabcode/walt/README.md

     walt -i hg19.dbindex -r read_2.fq -A -o reads_2_mapping.out

+Additionally, WALT supports comma-separated list of read files.
+WALT produces one mapping output file for each read file.
+For single-end mapping, the output file name will be appendeded "_s1", "_s2", and so on.
+Notice: except the first file path, all other file paht cannot be use ~.
+For example, -r ~/read_file1.fq,~/read_file2.fq is not allowed.
+It should be -r ~/read_file1.fq,/home/read_file2.fq since linux system doesn't know it is a path except the first one.

+	 walt -i hg19.dbindex -r read_file1.fq,read_file2.fq,read_file3.fq -A -o reads_2_mapping.out

 The default number of maximum allowed mismatches is 6.
 The maximum allowed mismatches can be set using -m option.

     walt -i hg19.dbindex -r read_1.fq -m 4 -o reads_1_mapping.out